junxit/us-congress-bills-113/bill.md

 >   - **(2)** reserve not more than 10 percent to carry out national activities under section 5205; and
 >   - **(3)** use the remaining amount after the Secretary reserves funds under paragraphs (1) and (2) to carry out section 5203.
 > - **(c)** *Prior grants and subgrants* The recipient of a grant or subgrant under this subpart or subpart 2, as such subpart was in effect on the day before the date of enactment of the Success and Opportunity through Quality Charter Schools Act, shall continue to receive funds in accordance with the terms and conditions of such grant or subgrant.
+> - **(d)** *GAO report* Not later than 3 years after the date of enactment of the Success and Opportunity through Quality Charter Schools Act, the Comptroller General of the United States shall submit a report to the Secretary and Congress that—
+>   - **(1)** examines whether the funds authorized to be reserved by State entities for administrative costs under section 5203(b)(1)(C) is appropriate; and
+>   - **(2)** if determined not to be appropriate, makes recommendations on the appropriate reservation of funding for such administrative costs.

 ## § 5.
 Grants to support high-quality charter schools